brainlife/ui-itksnap/README.md

-# ui-trackvis
+# ui-itksnap
-Brainlife's trackvis viewer.
+Brainlife's ITK-SNAP viewer.

-We are not allowed to distribute TrackVis software.
+We are not allowed to distribute ITK-SNAP software.
 The software itself must be mounted from the host.

 ### Authors
 - [Franco Pestilli](pestilli@utexas.edu)